spacelift-io/user-documentation/docs/installing-spacelift/reference-architecture/guides/deploying-to-gke.md

 The Spacelift instance needs an object storage backend to store Terraform state files, run logs, and other things.
 Several Google Storage buckets will be created in this guide.
 This is a hard requirement for running Spacelift.

-More details about object storage requirements for Spacelift can be found [here](../external-dependencies.md#object-storage-backend).
+Spacelift uses Application Default Credentials (ADC) for Google Cloud Storage authentication, supporting multiple credential sources including attached service accounts and Workload Identity Federation for GKE environments.
+More details about object storage requirements and authentication can be found [here](../reference/object-storage.md).

 ### Database